Virtual currency law in Iran

 In 2018, Iran recognized cryptocurrency mining as a legal industry in order to monitor and regulate the mining farms that were already operating.
+In December 2025 Iranian regime globally banned any and all transaction and transfer of cryptocurrency and along with that of in gold.
 In July 2018, President Hassan Rouhani's administration declared its intention of launching a national cryptocurrency, a news agency affiliated with the Central Bank of Iran outlined multiple features of the national cryptocurrency, stating that it would be backed by the Iran's national currency, the rial.
 The cryptocurrency could allow Iranians to make international transactions amidst trade embargo.
 As of December 2020 Iranians traded between $16 and $20 million in 12 different cryptocurrencies each day.

 Iran's mining amount of bitcoin is close to $1 billion a year.

 On December 27th 2024 Iranian regime's Central Bank's new program effectively blocked all Iranian cryptocurrency to rial and vice versa payments through internet websites in Iran.
 In January 2025 the central bank began unblocking cryptomoney to fiat traders exchanges with their own government API for full access to user data.

 In February 2025 Iranian regime started global ban on any and all crypto currency advertising in real life or online.